-- RG 121.62 Regulatory Guide 178 Foreign collective investment schemes (RG 178) outlines how we will use our powers to facilitate the offer of interests in FCISs to Australian investors.
-It describes how and when we will we use our exemption powers to: - (a) grant a foreign person or company who operates an FCIS (FCIS operator) relief from the requirement to be licensed (licensing relief); - (b) grant an FCIS operator relief from the requirement to register an FCIS where the interests are offered to Australian retail investors (registration relief); and - (c) enable an FCIS operator to make offers to Australian investors on the basis of a foreign regulated disclosure document (product disclosure relief).

-RG 121.63 In general, we will only give this relief if:

-- (a) the FCIS and FCIS operator are regulated in their home jurisdiction under a sufficiently equivalent regulatory regime; and - (b) there are effective cooperation arrangements between ASIC and the regulator in the home jurisdiction.
+- RG 121.61 Regulatory Guide 178 Foreign collective investment schemes (RG 178) outlines how we will use ASIC's powers to facilitate the offer of interests in FCISs to Australian investors.
+It describes how and when we will we use our exemption powers to: - (a) grant a person or company who operates an FCIS (FCIS operator) relief from the requirement to be licensed; - (b) grant an FCIS operator relief from the requirement to register an FCIS where the interests are offered to Australian retail investors; and - (c) enable an FCIS operator to make offers to Australian investors on the basis of a foreign regulated disclosure document. - RG 121.62 In general, we will only give this relief if: - (a) the FCIS and FCIS operator are regulated in their home jurisdiction under a sufficiently equivalent regulatory regime; and - (b) there are effective cooperation arrangements between ASIC and the regulator in the home jurisdiction.